bengler/pebbles-presentation/app/presentations/overview.md

 - Traveling cookies

 # Goals: Data sharing
-**Data arrive, get processed and is delivered in the locations most convenient and valuable to our users.**
+**Data are presented and manipulated in the locations most convenient and valuable to our users.**

 Storing the data in the app where it was created is like using an operating system without a file system.